ray-x/go.nvim/README.md

 - Generate mocks with mockgen
 - Inlay hints: gopls (version 0.9.x or greater) inlay hints
 - luasnip: go.nvim included a feature rich luasnips you definitally need to try.
+- Treesitter highlight injection: go.nvim included a treesitter highlight injection for SQL and json.

 ## Installation

 Use your favorite package manager to install.
 The dependency `treesitter` (and optionally, treesitter-objects) should be installed the first time you use it.
 Also Run `TSInstall go` to install the go parser if not installed yet.
-`sed` is recommand to run this plugin.
+`sed` is recommend to run this plugin.

 ### [vim-plug](https://github.com/junegunn/vim-plug)